huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_endpoint.md

   Changing this creates a new VPC endpoint.

-* `routetables` - (Optional, List, ForceNew) Specifies the IDs of the route tables associated with the VPC endpoint.
+* `routetables` - (Optional, List) Specifies the IDs of the route tables associated with the VPC endpoint.
   This field is valid only when creating a VPC endpoint for connecting a gateway VPC endpoint service.
   The default route table will be used when this field is not specified.

-  Changing this creates a new VPC endpoint.

 * `enable_whitelist` - (Optional, Bool) Specifies whether to enable access control.
 The default value is **false**.